edgio-docs/edgio-docs/src/pages/guides/app_security/bot_rules.md

 | 1    | Custom matches | This rule contains a single condition. |
 | 2    | Custom matches | This rule contains two conditions.     |

-Assuming the above configuration, WAF applies bot rules protection under either of the following circumstances:
+Assuming the above configuration, {{ PRODUCT_SECURITY }} applies bot rules protection under either of the following circumstances:

 -   A match is found for the variable defined in the first rule's